Board and Senior Staff

 Board members' interests

-SLAB operates a register of board members’ interests in line with the Code of Best Practice for Board Members of Public Bodies.
+SLAB operates a register of Board members’ interests in line with the Code of Best Practice for Board Members of Public Bodies.
 This requires members to notify us of all relevant interests.
-The register is updated on a quarterly basis and is available for inspection upon request at our offices and below.
+The register is updated on a regular basis and is available for inspection upon request at our offices and below.

 Disclosure of names and salary details

-- the rules and guidelines relevant to the exercise of the board’s functions, duties and powers
+- the rules and guidelines relevant to the exercise of SLAB’s functions, duties and powers

-- the conditions under which any public funds are paid to the board
+- the conditions under which any public funds are paid to SLAB

-- how the board is to be held to account for its performance
+- how SLAB is to be held to account for its performance

 Other information about our legal framework